bmyerz/minized-examples/README.md

 Then, you can try the same thing with your own IP.
 I have an [example walkthrough with a resettable saturating counter](https://github.com/bmyerz/minized-examples/tree/master/axi_counter).

+Another option to learn: when you create a new AXI4 peripheral, there as an option to "Verify with AXI VIP".
+This will create an example testbench for a AXI peripheral.
+I haven't edited the user logic yet.

 For more information on the Zynq VIP's API, see its [documentation](https://www.xilinx.com/support/documentation/ip_documentation/processing_system7_vip/v1_0/ds940-zynq-vip.pdf).